dobin/RedEdr/README.md

 ## Usage

 RedEdr will trace all processes containing argument 1 in its process image name (exe path).
 And its children, recursively.

+There are two main modes:
+* With kernel module
+* Without kernel module

+I recommend to use it with kernel module.
+For a quick test, you can use RedEdr without.

 ```
 PS > .\RedEdr.exe cobaltstrike.exe